We Sell Grass Varieties Developed to Thrive in Houston’s Climate

 Palmetto St. Augustine Grass

 Palmetto St. Augustine grass has a finer textured leaf and stolen when compared to Raleigh St. Augustine.
 Tighter leaf spacing gives it a thicker look.
-Requires 3 to 4 hours of direct sunlight with filtered sun throughout the day.
+Palmetto requires three to four hours of direct sunlight with filtered sun throughout the rest of day.
 Because of the denser turf appearance, it gives a better sod appearance in the shade.
-Massive root system gives this grass good drought resistance.

 Bermuda Grass Varieties